India–Vietnam relations: Investment

 According to Vietnam's Foreign Investment Agency, India had 299 active projects in Vietnam with a total invested capital of $909.5 million making India the 26th largest foreign direct investor in Vietnam as of April 2021.
 When including investments made by Indian citizens and corporations located outside of India and routed through third countries, India had an estimated total investment of $1.9 billion in Vietnam as of June 2021.
 The main industries India has investments in include energy, mineral exploration, agro-processing, sugar, tea, coffee manufacturing, agro-chemicals, information technology and auto components.
 Vietnam had 6 active projects in India with a total estimated investment of $28.55 million as of 2020.
-Vietam's investments in India have primarily been in pharmaceuticals, information technology, chemicals and building materials.
+Vietnam's investments in India have primarily been in pharmaceuticals, information technology, chemicals and building materials.

 Bharat Heavy Electricals Limited was awarded a $50 million contract to construct the Nam Chien Hydro Power project in the Muong La district in the Son La province in 2008.
 BHEL commissioned the project on 30 January 2013.
 In November 2013, Tata Power was awarded a $1.8 billion contract to build the 1,200 MW Long Phu 2 supercritical coal-fired thermal power project in the Sóc Trăng Province.
 In November 2017, the company was awarded a $54 million contract to build a 49 MW plant in Loc Tan commune, Loc Ninh district.
 Adani Green Energy and Suzlon Energy are also exploring investment opportunities in Vietnam.

 In July 2021, the Vietnamese Embassy organized a trade and investment promotion session in Hyderabad for the Indian pharmaceutical industry with the goal a building a $500 million pharmaceutical park in Vietnam.